Fundraiser (The Office): Synopsis

-Angela Lipton's (Angela Kinsey) husband Robert (Jack Coleman) throws a silent auction fundraiser for local animal rights activists and Robert California (James Spader) buys two tables to seat everyone in the office.
-Newly fired Andy Bernard (Ed Helms) arrives and tries to get into an argument with Robert, telling him about a rock opera he has written with the hero based on Andy and the villain being a heartless character who wants to destroy all music named Thomas Oregon (with the name being a thinly-veiled reference to Robert California), who is "humanized" when he pees himself at the end.
-Andy runs into David Wallace (Andy Buckley), former CFO of Dunder Mifflin, and begins plotting his return to Dunder Mifflin.
+Angela Lipton's husband Robert throws a silent auction fundraiser for local animal rights activists and Robert California buys two tables to seat everyone in the office.
+Newly fired Andy Bernard arrives and tries to get into an argument with Robert, telling him about a rock opera he has written with the hero based on Andy and the villain being a heartless character who wants to destroy all music named Thomas Oregon (with the name being a thinly veiled reference to Robert California), who is "humanized" when he pees himself at the end.
+Andy runs into David Wallace, former CFO of Dunder Mifflin, and begins plotting his return to Dunder Mifflin.
 Andy interrupts Robert's speech introducing the senator by volunteering to adopt the twelve dogs brought by the local animal society.
-Afterwards, members of the office ask if he is having a breakdown, and, at Kevin Malone (Brian Baumgartner)'s urging, Andy sadly agrees that he is.
+Afterwards, members of the office ask if he is having a breakdown, and, at Kevin Malone's urging, Andy sadly agrees that he is.

-Dwight Schrute (Rainn Wilson) attends without understanding how silent auctions work: he believes that the purpose of the function is to guess correctly the market price of the objects.
+Dwight Schrute attends without understanding how silent auctions work: he believes that the purpose of the function is to guess correctly the market price of the objects.
 By the end of the night, Dwight has put exorbitant amounts on the items and ends up accidentally donating over $34,000.
 He flees when he discovers his mistake, giving a bizarre speech on the value of animals before doing so.
-Nellie Bertram (Catherine Tate) tries to talk with Darryl Philbin (Craig Robinson) by complaining about the food.
-She suggests they get a taco at her expense, offering thirty dollars to Darryl to go out and buy some.
+Nellie Bertram tries to talk with Darryl Philbin by complaining about the food.
+She suggests they get a taco at her expense, offering $30 to Darryl to go out and buy some.
 When she does, she shovels the ingredients in her mouth, not eating the shell.
 Darryl realizes she has no idea what a taco is, but appreciates that "she's trying" to socialize with her employees.

-Oscar Martinez (Oscar Nunez) talks briefly to Senator Lipton about animal rights, and Lipton (who Oscar suspects is gay) gives Oscar his private cell phone number, asking Oscar to call him in the evening to discuss issues further.
-Oscar tells Pam (Jenna Fischer) and Jim Halpert (John Krasinski) that the Senator was hitting on him.
+Oscar Martinez talks briefly to Senator Lipton about animal rights, and Lipton (who Oscar suspects is gay) gives Oscar his private cell phone number, asking Oscar to call him in the evening to discuss issues further.
+Oscar tells Pam and Jim Halpert that the Senator was hitting on him.
 Jim says Lipton was likely just schmoozing a voter, talks to Lipton himself, and also gets his number.
-Meredith Palmer (Kate Flannery) later gets Lipton's number as well, resulting in Oscar thinking that the senator may not have been hitting on him.
+Meredith Palmer later gets Lipton's number as well, resulting in Oscar thinking that the senator may not have been hitting on him.
 When Oscar is leaving, Lipton shakes his hand and caresses Oscar's arm for long enough that Oscar once again believes Lipton was pursuing him.